Diegodsha/Private-events/README.md

 - Open your browser and type `http://localhost:3000` to enter the app
 - Available paths:

-    - Click on `Home` button or type `localhost:3000` to see All articles created
+  - Click on `Home` button or type `localhost:3000` to see all users created
+  - Click on `Show` button or type `localhost:3000/users/user_id` to see all events related to a specific user
   - Click on `Sign up` button or type `localhost:3000/users/new` to create an account
-    - Click on `New Event` button or type `localhost:3000/events/new` to login into the app
+  - Click on `New Event` button or type `localhost:3000/events/new` to create a new event
-    - Click on `All Events` button or type `localhost:3000/events` to login into the app
+  - Click on `See All Events` button or type `localhost:3000/events` to see all upcoming and past events

-  AFTER YOU CREATED AN ACCOUNT AND/OR LOGGED IN

-    - Click on `New article` button or type localhost:3000/artilces/new = Create a new article
-    - Click on `Link` button or type `localhost:3000/articles/article_id:` to see an specific article
-    - Click on `Pencil` button or type `localhost:3000/articles/article_id:/edit` to edit an specific article
-    - Click on `Trash can` button to delete an specific article

 ### Description

+    App that includes associations one to many, and many to many.
-    App that includes CRUD for articles and user athentication with email and password
+    Also includes CRUD for Events and users, and user sign up  with email and name.

 ## Built With